creammybum/bash-mass-checksum-generator-and-verifier/README.md

 If you want to recalculate a checksum for a file.
 You will have to manually edit the checksum file and remove the correct line.
 You can also recalculate all checksums by deleting the checksums file.

 Verifier will inform you which files are OK, BAD, and MISSING.
 Verifier will not modify the checksums file no matter what.

+Files that contain "\" are skipped due to parsing issues.